core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 All sections in the body of this document are normative, while appendices are informative.
 For additional background about use cases for CoAP group communication in resource-constrained devices and networks, see {{appendix-usecases}}.

 ## Scope ## {#scope}
 For group communication, only those solutions that use CoAP messages over a "one-to-many" (i.e., non-unicast) transport protocol are in the scope of this document.
+By using such a transport protocol, any client in a group can send a multicast CoAP request message to all servers in the group.
+That is, "one-to-many" refers to the delivery of a given message from one sender to multiple recipients, and the sender, the recipients, or both can change on a per-message basis.

 There are alternative methods to achieve group communication using CoAP, using unicast only.
 One example is Publish-Subscribe {{I-D.ietf-core-coap-pubsub}} which uses a central broker server that CoAP clients access via unicast communication.
 These alternative methods may be usable for the same or similar use cases as the ones targeted in this document.

 This document defines UDP/IP multicast as the default transport protocol for CoAP group requests, as in {{RFC7252}}.
 Only the Any Source Multicast (ASM) mode {{RFC5110}} of IP multicast operation is in scope.
 Other transport protocols (which may include broadcast, non-IP multicast, geocast, etc.) are not described in detail and are not considered.
 Although UDP/IP multicast transport is assumed in most of the text in this document, we expect many of the considerations for UDP/IP multicast can be re-used for alternative transport protocols.